Conforto hits 2 HRs, Blevins helps Mets hold off A's 7-5

 Conforto's second homer made it 7-3 in the seventh.
 Oakland rallied for two in the eighth, but Blevins replaced closer Addison Reed with the bases loaded and got five straight outs against his former team for his fifth major league save and first this season.

-Normally a lefty specialist, Blevins recorded five outs in a game for the first time since 2014 with Washington.
+Normally a lefty specialist, Blevins went at least 1 2/3 innings in a game for the first time since 2014 with Washington.
 He retired All-Star slugger Yonder Alonso on a foul popup and struck out Khris Davis to escape the eighth-inning jam.

 Yoenis Cespedes had three hits after raising eyebrows when he told the San Francisco Chronicle before the game that he wants to play the final season of his career in Oakland, his first big league team.